ECrownofFire/ecf/README.md

 * Possibly an expansion upon the current "template-ish" system, maybe a future switch to ErlyDTL for something a bit easier

+### Requirements
+Erlang/OTP 20

 ### Installation
 Currently there is no real installation process.
 However, testing ECF is very simple since it uses [erlang.mk](https://erlang.mk).
-Simple `make run` and it will drop you into an Erlang REPL.
-For the first time you start it up, `ecf_db:install().` followed by `mnesia:start().` to create and setup the database.
+Simple `make run` and it will start it listening on port 8080 and drop you into an Erlang REPL.
+The first time you start it up, be sure to use `ecf_db:install().` followed by `mnesia:start().` to create and setup the database.

 ### Configuration
 TODO: Describe all configuration options.
 Most of them are just simple messages